Dec 13, 2016

 What We Want

 We are interested in speculative fiction, whatever that means to you, be it Science Fiction, Fantasy, Steampunk, Magical Realism, Slipstream, or an as-yet-unnamed genre.
 Anything that looks at the world and life from an unexpected angle.
-We want the original vision of William Gibson.
+We want the original vision of William Gibson and N.K.
+Jemison.
 The magic and beauty of Erin Morgenstern.
 The uncompromising voice of Margaret Atwood.
 The technical brilliance of Ted Chiang.
 We want to read stories that transport us to places that we've never imagined.
 We want to still be thinking about a story days after reading it.
 Be original.
 Be amazing.

 We are based in Portland, OR, and shine a spotlight on writers hailing from, living in, or connected in some way to the Pacific Northwest, as loosely defined by the bioregion of Cascadia.
 We feel there is an exceptionally strong talent pool of speculative writers in Cascadia, and we want to celebrate and promote them to a larger audience.
 Roughly half the stories we publish are by PNW writers.
 That said, we are not exclusive, and the other half of our stories come from authors all over the globe.
 So no matter where you live, send us your stories.
 If they make us laugh, cry, or turn cartwheels of astonishment, preferably all at once, we will find a place for them on The Overcast.